-You may be asking yourself – why would the federal government allow such an investor-friendly ‘section’ to be included in the Internal Revenue Code?
+You may be asking yourself – why would the federal government allow such an investor-friendly opportunity to be included in the Internal Revenue Code?
 The history of IRC 1031 began nearly 100 years ago, when tax-deferred exchanges were first mentioned in the Revenue Act of 1921.
 At that time, it was not uncommon for property to be traded for other property.
-Due to the fact that monetary value was difficult to establish when cash consideration was not present, the exchange was not considered to be a taxable event.
-Soon thereafter, in 1924, the code was amended to allow only ‘like-kind’ exchanges, eliminating tax deferral when exchanging stock or personal property for real estate.
+Since no economic benefit was realized when property was swapped for property, the exchange was not considered to be a taxable event.
+Soon thereafter, in 1924, the code was amended to allow only “Like-Kind Exchanges”, disallowing exchanges between different asset classes such as personal property for real estate.

 Perhaps the most common scenario in which we assist investors is restructuring their real estate portfolio to simultaneously reduce active management, increase cash flow and provide both real estate property type and geographical diversification.

 If you are interested in learning more about opportunities resulting from tax-deferred exchanges and the various replacement property options available to meet both your financial and personal lifestyle objectives, you can call us at 206-686-2211 or email firstname.lastname@example.org.
 We are available to discuss your specific objectives and strategize as to how your portfolio can be positioned to meet your goals.